|Sales & Marketing|

 |Discloses all important terms?||No|

 e-onlinedata does not use any misleading marketing or sales tactics that are apparent to this reviewer.
 The company does, however, appear to rely heavily on strategic partnerships and independent resellers.
 The use of independent resellers is typically tied to elevated complaint rates for a provider, as independent entities tend to receive less oversight and training than in-house sales agents.
-In this case, we have located a handful of recent merchant reviews that allege nondisclosure or misrepresentation of fees by an e-onlinedata sales rep. We have therefore slightly lowered the company’s grade in this section.
+In this case, we have located a handful of recent merchant reviews that allege nondisclosure or misrepresentation of fees by an e-onlinedata sales rep. Merchants consistently report being told that all of the applicable fees have been disclosed before signing up, only to find unexpected fees on their statements and receive little explanation from customer service reps regarding these costs.
+We have lowered the company’s grade in this section accordingly.

 |Key Points – Costs & Contract Terms|